Kent and Dollar Farm massacres: Backdrop to the events

 The Kent and Dollar farms were bought on a 99-year lease from the state in 1965.
-They were located near Manal Aru, a divisional Secretariat in the Tamil district of Mullaitivu.
+They were located near Manal Aru, a divisional Secretariat in the district of Mullaitivu.
 Manal Aru was of immense importance due to its central location in the Tamil-majority north and east of Sri Lanka.

 The farms were donated by a wealthy Tamil landowner in 1978 for the resettlement of Indian Tamil refugees displaced by the 1977 anti-Tamil pogrom.
 The farms were prosperous and the Indian Tamil farmers were cultivating minor crops.
 However, realising its strategic importance and in a bid to quell the rising threat of Tamil separatism, an attempt was made by the state to colonize the area with Sinhalese people.
 By October 1983 the Superintendent of Police Arthur Herath saw the farms as being obstacles to the northward expansion of Sinhalese colonization in Padaviya and accused the farmers of being "terrorists" or of "harbouring terrorists".
 Journalist T. Sabaratnam claimed that Herath tried to convince local Jaffna and Vavuniya Tamils that the Indian Tamils were their economic competition.

 In June 1984, the Vavuniya police led by Herath raided the farms and the Indian Tamil families were assaulted and taken to the hill country.
 In meetings following the evictions, National Security Minister Lalith Athulathmudali claimed that the forced relocation was for their own protection, to prevent them from being forcibly recruited by the "terrorists", although the families were content there and did not want to leave.

 The government subsequently took over the farms, converted them into open prisons and settled 450 Sinhalese prisoners and their families as part of a program sponsored by Athulathmudali to solve the "Tamil problem".
 The settlement of prisoners was used to further harass Tamils into leaving the area.
 The Sinhalese settlers admitted that young Tamil women were abducted, brought there and gang-raped, first by the security forces, next by prison guards and finally by prisoners.